mathcoder3141/Pokemon_Analysis/README.md

 ## TO DO

-Model to predict if Type: Null is a legendary or not Model to predict a Pokemon's type given their stats Neural Network to come up with a Pokemon's name given their type
+* Model to predict if Type: Null is a legendary or not.
+* Model to predict a Pokemon's type given their stats.
+* Neural Network to come up with a Pokemon's name given their type.